COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 The changes we face from COVID-19 continue to not only surprise us, but also create increased anxiety that we never anticipated.

-Parents now have to balance work (and in many cases, working from home) with overseeing their children’s school work at home.
-Teachers have to figure out how to navigate this new form of online teaching and ensure that the quality of learning doesn’t diminish.
+The experience of e-learning in many schools was an anxiety-provoking change.
+Parents had to balance work (and in many cases, working from home) with overseeing their children’s school work at home.
+Teachers had to figure out how to navigate this new form of online teaching and ensure that the quality of learning didn't diminish.

 While we do what we can to manage these changes, anxiety can still creep up and take us away from the important things in our lives.
-How can we manage the anxiety of e-learning?
+How can we manage the anxiety of the pandemic?

 We need to make sure we are taking time for self-care.
 The term “self-care” is relatively new in pop culture.
 The idea and definition is simple: self-care means taking care of yourself.
 However, it is not uncommon to be stuck on what this actually looks like for ourselves.